ynchuang/ynchuang.github.io/_pages/about.md

 ### News

+- May 2024: One paper has been accepted by ICML 2024

 - Mar.
-2024: Our paper, The Science of Detecting LLM-Generated Text, has been accepted for a cover publication in the April 2024 issue of Communications of the ACM (CACM)!
+2024: Our paper, [The Science of Detecting LLM-Generated Text](https://cacm.acm.org/research/the-science-of-detecting-llm-generated-text/), has been accepted for a cover publication in the April 2024 issue of Communications of the ACM (CACM)!

 - Mar.
 2024: Two papers have been accepted by the NAACL 2024